Why A Cheater Will Cheat Again?

 Related Reading: 11 Things That Happen In Relationships Without Trust

 Trusting again after cheating is like winning a massive battle, but when trust is broken, you not only develop an acute fright of trusting others, but you find it very hard to trust yourself.
-While the emotions that come with infidelity can be overwhelming, it’s essential to remember that coping with a partner’s infidelity is fundamentally important for your well-being and that you have choices and actions you can take to navigate this difficult situation.
-Trying and rekindling love after cheating, just walking away, and opting to get into an Open relationship are a few examples.
+While the emotions that come with infidelity can be overwhelming, it’s essential to remember that coping with a partner’s infidelity is fundamentally important for your well-being and that there are actions you can take to navigate this difficult situation.
+A few examples are healing and rekindling love after cheating, just walking away, and opting for an open relationship.

-Let’s explore practical steps and considerations for dealing with the heartache of a partner cheating again and surviving infidelity as suggested by Nandita.
+Nandita suggests practical steps and considerations for dealing with the heartache of a partner cheating again and surviving infidelity:

-• Take time to understand your emotions and whether you want to continue the relationship
+• Take time to understand your emotions and whether you want to continue the relationship.
+Take as much space and time as you need away from your partner

-• Initiate an honest conversation with your partner about their actions and your feelings, including what you think needs to be done if overcoming hurt and betrayal is something you both would like to move forward to
+• Initiate an honest conversation with them about their actions and your feelings, including what you think needs to be done if overcoming hurt and betrayal is what you would like to move forward to as a team

 • Clearly define general and emotional boundaries and expectations for rebuilding trust after infidelity